symfony/symfony-docs/bundles/override.rst

 Entities & Entity Mapping
 -------------------------

-Entity mapping can only be overridden if a bundle provides a mapped superclass (such as the ``User`` entity in the FOSUserBundle).
+Overriding entity mapping is only possible if a bundle provides a mapped superclass (such as the ``User`` entity in the FOSUserBundle).
 It's possible to override attributes and associations in this way.
 Learn more about this feature and its limitations in `the Doctrine documentation`_.

 Forms
 -----